Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/basics/grab.rst

 There are two ways to Grab/Move in *3D View*:

 - Using shortcuts and combinations of shortcuts.
 - Using the *Transform Widget* helper.
-This can be toggled from the *Translation Widget* in the header of the 3DView.
+  This can be toggled from the *Translation Widget* in the header of the 3D View.

 Transform Widget